rly/atom-pytest-terminal/README.md

 This Atom package opens a terminal in the text editor Atom.
 Besides many other features developed by others before me, it allows you to run [`pytest`](https://docs.pytest.org/en/stable/) on the Python unittest method or class that the cursor is on.
 Just press `ctrl-shift-r` to launch pytest.
 Press `shift-enter` to toggle the terminal.

 This fork is not ready for public usage yet.
-The project name is still atom-terminal-panel

 **Changes between rly/atom-pytest-panel and styczynski/atom-terminal-panel**:
 - Added `pythontest` command, `pytestmethod` variable, and keyboard shortcut (ctrl-alt-r) to run `pythontest`